tonyohalloran/ESG-Solution/README.md

 - Visit gather360: Go to the gather360 signup [link](https://app.g360.io/signup)
 - Sign Up: Sign up for a trial account by providing the required information.
 - Activate Account: Check your email for an activation link and complete the registration process.
+- When you create the workspace, ensure to leave 'Workspace table prefix' blank.

 **Access the ESG Recipe on gather360**
 - Login: Login to your gather360 account.
 - Go to 'Datasets' tab and then select 'Open Marketplace' when you land on the home workspace in g360 after first sign-in
 - Navigate to the Data Solutions tab
-- Select the "ESG Investor Analysis" solution.
+- Select the "ESG Investor Reporting" solution.
 - Press install and wait for 3 to 4 minutes while the recipe downloads
 - Once completed, navigate back to the home workspace and go to the "Live" tab
 - See the 7 datasets that form the ESG Analysis data model